Advertisement

 Why do hospitals restrict access to animals?

-Generally, hospitals are reluctant to allow animals into their facilities because of the risk of transmission of zoonotic infections, particularly to patients who are immuno-compromised.
+Hospitals are generally reluctant to allow animals into their facilities because of the risk of transmission of zoonotic infections, particularly to immunocompromised patients.
 These infections include Clostridium difficile, Giardia, Salmonella, ringworm, toxocariasis, and toxoplasmosis.
 Bites, if they occur due to stress, for example, can also cause nasty wounds and infections.

-Another problem with bringing animals into the hospital is that not everyone is comfortable having animals around.
+Another problem with bringing animals into the hospital is that not everyone is comfortable around animals.
 Other patients could be allergic or have an animal-related phobia, in which case having an animal around has more negative effects than positive ones.

 In addition, some patients are not physically well enough to handle an animal, especially a pet who would be excited to see them.

 Finally, if every owner was allowed to bring their pet to the hospital with them, the hospital would be filled with animals!
-Staff would no longer be able to appropriately do their jobs, which is why access to pets specifically is very regulated.
+Staff would no longer be able to do their jobs appropriately, which is why access to pets is very regulated.

 Should pets be allowed in hospital?